ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### 3ID Connect
 3ID Connect is developped by 3Box, a personal data manager for apps leveraging IPFS.
 3Box wants to make using DID as simple as clicking on "Connect with Google" or "Connect with Facebook".
 You can read their article explaining how to bring it to you app: https://medium.com/3box/introducing-3id-connect-531af4f84d3f

+#### Microsoft ION
+Microsoft started an experimentation by pinning some DID information to IPFS and publishing the hash to the Bitcoin blockchain.
+This design is well known for blockchain-based apps, and is here use for DID.
+Find more details here: https://techcommunity.microsoft.com/t5/azure-active-directory-identity/toward-scalable-decentralized-identifier-systems/ba-p/560168

 ## Non-implemented usecases

 Here is a non-exhaustive list of use cases that were not implemented yet.
 Pick up the challenge yourself or make your own solution.

 - Coordinate activists groups without fear from censorship : https://discuss.ipfs.io/t/building-a-secure-activist-membership-management-tool-on-ipfs/5702/3
+- Manage the knowledge of the whole world:  https://www.underlay.org/

 ## YOU WANT TO REDUCE LOAD ON YOUR INFRASTRUCTURE